 -

-Stir in grated summer squash.
+Stir in grated summer squash and buttermilk.

 -